forta-network/docs/docs/index.md

     ---

-    Get a high-level understanding of the Forta Monitring Network, its Data Feeds and how to run bots.
+    Get a high-level understanding of the Forta Monitoring Network, its Data Feeds and how to run bots.

     [:octicons-arrow-right-24: Learn more](getting-started.md)

 </div>